pawan1773/ePass/README.md

 ## Execute

-* Run using any local server by replacing with your own clientid(config.js)
+* Run using any local server by replacing with your own clientid and pdf url(config.js)
 * Set your tracking id in index.html gtag script to track events using Google analytics

 ## Demo and applications links